Trail Making Test: Training for cognitive flexibility

 Sort documents, coordinate appointments

-Download SynapseGym and start with scientifically based brain training today.
+Download SynapseGym and start today with scientifically based brain training.

-Train your brain for freeMore Articles
+Train your brain for freeRelated articles

-Stroop Test: How to train concentration and impulse control
+Stroop Test: Train concentration and impulse control

-Flanker test: train selective attention and focus
+Flanker Test: Train selective attention and focus